irahiliqbal/irahiliqbal/README.md

 ## Hi there 👋
-Here’s a suggested “About Me” section for your GitHub profile, based on your resume and experience:

-👋 About Me

 Hello!
 I’m Mohammad Rahil Iqbal, a passionate Software Developer currently pursuing my Bachelor’s degree in Computer Science and Engineering at Chandigarh University.
 My journey in tech is driven by a curiosity for solving real-world problems through technology, and I’m constantly expanding my skills in full-stack development, cloud computing, and IoT.